umair-akb/developer.sketch.com/pages/cli-detach.md

 - [Library Styles](https://www.sketch.com/docs/libraries/library-styles)
 - [Library Symbols](https://www.sketch.com/docs/libraries/library-symbols)

-Detached Symbol Layers include custom data in `userInfo` for the `com.bohemiancoding.sketchtool.detach` key, describing what Symbol the layer has previously been an instance of.
+Detached Symbol Layers include custom data in `userInfo` for the `com.sketch.detach` key, describing what Symbol the layer has previously been an instance of.

 ```json
 {